In this Wise vs Revolut review, we’re looking at two of the most popular solutions for sending and receiving money abroad.

 Fast forward to 2021, Revolut now boasts over five million personal customers and 500k business customers in over 35 countries.
 Gone are the days where Revolut only offered money transfer and exchange services.
 Instead, the overall financial health of its customers is now their primary concern.

 Revolut grants plenty of control over your finances with its intuitive app and financial management features.
 But, as you’ll come to see, this sets Revolut apart from Wise.
-It doesn't matter whether you want to manage your finances, help your children budget, trade cryptocurrencies, or benefit from a flexible, mobile bank account – Revolut has it all.
+It doesn't matter whether you want to manage your finances, help your children budget, or benefit from a flexible, mobile bank account – Revolut has it all.

 👉 Read our Revolut review.